MyTooliT/ICOc/Documentation/API/quickstart.rst

 Slow Processing of Data
 -----------------------

 The buffer of the CAN controller is only able to store a certain amount of streaming messages before it has to drop them to make room for new ones.
-For this reason the ICOc library will raise a :class:`StreamingBufferError`, if the buffer for streaming messages exceeds a certain threshold (default: 10 000 messages).
+For this reason the ICOc library will raise a :class:`StreamingBufferError`, if the buffer for streaming messages exceeds a certain threshold (default: 10 000 messages):

 .. autoexception:: StreamingBufferError